dan-s-mueller/aerospace_chatbot/docs/source/help/dependencies.rst

 Existing Repository Setup with Poetry Files
 ```````````````````````````````````````````
-Once poetry is installed, run the following to install all dependencies. ``no-root`` is used to not install the current project as a package.
+Once poetry is installed, run the following to install all dependencies.

 .. code-block:: shell

-   poetry install --no-root
+   poetry install

 ``poetry.lock`` and ``pyproject.toml`` are committed to this directory and are the working dependencies.